ScottMeyer48/AllForOne/README.md

 - Open `admin/config.ini` edit `site_url = "https://your.url/"`
 - Open `http://your.url/addon/elFinder/elfinder.html` (elFinder auto-setup)
 - Delete `addon/elFinder/elfinder.html` and `addon/elFinder/elfinder.legacy.html`
+- with your FTP increased rights for authorised php to write on your server, on the folder `/admin` and `/datausers`
 - Launch your site

 Ressource include :